Energy on the table, Macron hosts Saudi prince for dinner

 But she added: “In a context where we know that Russia is cutting, is threatening to cut, and is again cutting gas supplies and where we have tensions over energy prices, I think the French would not understand if we didn’t talk to the countries that are precisely producers of energy.”

 Russia’s Gazprom on Wednesday halved the amount of natural gas flowing through a major pipeline from Russia to Europe to 20% of capacity, blaming technical problems.
-Germany, however, called it a deliberate move to sow uncertainty and push up prices amid the war in Ukraine.
-European nations are rushing to bolster gas storage levels for winter amid fears that Russia could completely cut off gas exports — which are used for industry and to generate electricity and heat homes — to try to gain political leverage over the bloc.
+Germany, however, called it a deliberate move to sow uncertainty and push up gas prices amid the war in Ukraine.
+European nations are rushing to bolster gas storage levels for winter amid fears that Russia could completely cut off gas exports — which are used to generate electricity, power industry and heat homes — to try to gain political leverage over the bloc.

 Hours before the leaders’ meeting, the crown prince was targeted in a legal complaint filed Thursday in a Paris court by a human rights group that alleged his complicity in Khashoggi’s killing.